Bruce Brammall, 28 February, 2018, Eureka Report

 SUMMARY: Strategies to avoid our “death tax” on super.

-Unlike many countries, Australia does not have a death tax, per se.
+Unlike many countries, Australia does not have a death tax.
 Not officially in any case.

 But we do have some rules that act as a defacto death tax, particularly when it comes to superannuation.